encukou/snake-workshop/lessons/beginners/install/index.md

 * [Windows]({{ subpage_url('windows') }})
 * [macOS]({{ subpage_url('macos') }})

-If you have a system other than Linux, Windows or macOS, or if you do not know the administrator password for your computer,
+If you have a different system, or if you do not know the administrator password for your computer, please send us an email and we'll try to help.
-{% if var('coach-present') -%}
-consult with your coach immediately.
-Otherwise, ask if something is unclear.
-{%- else -%}
-please write us an email. {# XXX solve where to send self-students who have a problem #}
-{%- endif %}"